 Demystifying Startup HR

-The following is a guest post by Victoria Schanen, founder of Ghrow.io, a consulting services firm specializing in fractional human resources and recruiting leadership for startups.
-We’ve enjoyed our conversations with her and are pleased to share this guest post with you.
+The following is the first guest post in a series authored by Victoria Schanen, founder of Ghrow.io, a consulting services firm specializing in fractional human resources and recruiting leadership for startups.
+We’ve enjoyed our conversations with her and are pleased to share this series of guest posts with you.
 Prior to launching Ghrow, Victoria served as an HR executive in three separate SaaS startup companies based in Minnesota.
 She speaks and presents at startup events such as MinneBar, Twin Cities Startup Week, and Enterprise Rising and performs comedy improv in her free time.

 Startups are lean operations with tight budgets and, for good reason, staff up in two areas first: technology and sales.
 A dedicated human resources team member doesn’t make it into the picture until much later and so the function is often cobbled together and minimally (or barely) viable.
 In this three-part blog series, I’ll endeavor to demystify startup HR by unpacking common pitfalls and offering helpful redirects.